2nd March 2026

-Join HLA at HNPW 2026, over three sessions to discuss youth leadership through the lens of crisis response in Ukraine, Peru and Türkiye; what can be done to drive change towards a locally led research agenda; and local leadership in humanitarian AI development.
-This year we are pleased to collaborate with Start Network, H2H Network, ELRHA, Open Space Works Ukraine, and KAOS.
+Join HLA at HNPW 2026, over four sessions to discuss youth leadership through the lens of crisis response in Ukraine, Peru and Türkiye; what can be done to drive change towards a locally led research agenda; and local leadership in humanitarian AI development.
+This year we are pleased to collaborate with Start Network, H2H Network, ELRHA, Open Space Works Ukraine, KAOS, and the Training Providers Forum.

 Click the registration buttons to register for your sessions of interest.
 We look forward to connecting with partners and learners attending during the in-person week.